penkich/powersave/README.md

-# powersave using Timer0 of ATTINY13A
+# powersave test using Timer0 of ATTINY13A